canada-ca/blogue-canada-ca-blog/en/_posts/2022-11-29-wayfinding-project-improves-navigation.md

   </div>
   </div>
 <p><span class="fas fa-check text-success mrgn-rght-sm"></span> Available to use</p>
 <p>The global header now includes the contextual Sign in button.
-It is an optional element to be used on pages where people are likely looking to sign in to an account.
+It’s an optional element to be used on pages where people are likely looking to sign in to an account.
 We saw that a lot of people used the global menu to access a sign in page.
-When signing in is a top task, presenting a Sign in button in the top right of the content area makes signing in more obvious and easy.</p>
+When signing in is a top task, presenting a Sign in button in the top right of the content area makes signing in more obvious and easy to find.
+As people become accustomed to seeing and using the sign in button in a relevant and consistent spot below the header, they will depend less on the menu to find and sign in to their account(s).</p>
-<p>Some pages may have both the global menu and the new Sign in button during the transition period.
-As dependency on the menu decreases over time, you can remove the menu without disrupting access to the sign in tasks.</p>
 <div class="row"><div class="col-md-8 mrgn-tp-lg mrgn-bttm-lg">
   <div class="well small">
 <p><a href="https://blog.canada.ca/2022/09/23/introducing-contextual-sign-in-button">Introducing the contextual Sign in button</a><br>
- A blog that introduces addition of the the Sign in button to the global header.</p>
+ Blog post that introduces the addition of the Sign in button to the global header</p>
     <p><a href="https://design.canada.ca/common-design-patterns/contextual-signin.html">Contextual Sign in button</a><br>
- A Canada.ca design system pattern header element that directs people to government accounts.</p>
+ Canada.ca design system pattern that directs people to government accounts</p>
     <p><a href="https://design.canada.ca/common-design-patterns/global-header.html">Global header</a><br>
-  A Canada.ca design system pattern that is at the top of each web page from the Government of Canada.</p>
+ Canada.ca design system pattern for the top of web pages from the Government of Canada</p>
 </div></div></div>
 <div class="clearfix"></div>
 <h3 class="mrgn-tp-lg">3.
 Footer updates</h3>